Thongloun Sisoulith

-Thongloun Sisoulith (born 10 November 1945) is a Laotian politician and historian who serves as the general secretary of the Lao People's Revolutionary Party and the seventh president of Laos since 2021.
+Thongloun Sisoulith (ທອງລຸນ ສີສຸລິດ; born 10 November 1945) is a Laotian politician and historian who serves as the general secretary of the Lao People's Revolutionary Party and the seventh president of Laos since 2021.

 Thongloun was born and educated in Houaphanh province, before receiving education in Leningrad and Moscow in the Soviet Union.
 During the Laotian Civil War, he supported the Pathet Lao as a teacher.
 He then became the Deputy Minister of Foreign Affairs in 1987 which lasted to 1992, where he then served in other posts in government.
 In 2001, he became the deputy prime minister before becoming the minister of Foreign Affairs in 2006.
 Described as a 'moderate' by the U.S embassy in Vientiane, Thongloun helped improve Laos–United States relations, which was welcomed in 2009 by Senator Jim Webb and in 2010 by Hillary Clinton; while improving Laos' relationship with China and Vietnam.
 In 2016, he became the prime minister where he undertook anti-corruption campaigns.
-He then became the general secretary of the LPRP and the president in 2021.
+He then became general secretary of the LPRP, and president in 2021.

 Early life and education

-Thongloun Sisoulith was born in the Houaphan province of Laos on 10 November 1945.
+Thongloun Sisoulith was born into a Tai Deng family in the Houaphan province of Laos on 10 November 1945.
 He went on to study at Pedagogical College of Neo Lao Hak Sat in Houaphan from 1962 to 1969.
 He was further educated in the Soviet Union and Vietnam.
 After finishing graduating, he received a doctor of philosophy in history and a master of arts.
 From 1973 to 1978, Thongloun studied a Master of Linguistics and Literature at the Herzen Pedagogical Institute in Leningrad, Soviet Union.
 Then from 1981 to 1984, he studied a PhD in History of International Relations at the Academy of Social Sciences in Moscow.